By Marianne Schnall

-Over the years, I have interviewed many high profile public figures about the importance of voting, and civic engagement overall, which is more important today than ever.
+Over the years, I have interviewed many high profile public figures about the importance of voting, and civic engagement overall.
 What follows is a collection of quotes to inspire us all to vote in all elections, from presidential to down the ballot for our local races—as well as a reminder that our civic participation should extend beyond election day.

 Writer, lecturer, political activist, and feminist organizer